 And of course, you can fire up your grill and cook to your own liking.
 Or, you can get a cast iron skillet piping hot and sear them in your kitchen.
 I love using my grill pan (see link below to easily order one for yourself!).

 Don’t have a grill pan?
 They are not expensive, and I use ours ALL THE TIME!!
 Love it!
+Click here to order one today!

 This perfectly cooked steak matched against this through-the-roof good gorgonzola and caramelized onion sauce just doesn’t get much better.